What Is Local SEO? How Local Businesses Can Rank Higher on Google

 An example of a restaurant’s top bar navigation menu with common visitor interests

-Website architecture refers to the structure, or order, of your website’s pages, navigation menus, internal links, and how information is organized such as pages vs blog articles, style sheets, where images or downloadable files are stored, and so on.
+Website architecture refers to the structure, or order, of your website’s pages, including navigation menus and internal links.
+It also indicates how information is organized such as pages vs blog articles, style sheets, where images or downloadable files are stored, and so on.
 Good website architecture improves the overall experience for visitors and users by making it easier to find information and navigate the site.

-Optimizing your website architecture can significantly impact your site’s overall performance.
-By improving your site’s design, you can make it more user-friendly and decrease your bounce rate.
-Some aspects of website architecture also contribute to site speed such as using style sheets that control your website’s fonts, colors, and other visual elements universally rather than adding code each time an element occurs on a page.
+Other aspects contribute to site speed, which is also a Google ranking factor, especially for mobile devices.
+This includes things like using style sheets to control your website’s fonts, colors, and other visual elements universally rather than adding code each time an element occurs on a page.

 Making sure your website is Google search-friendly is something you can do yourself with a bit of time and know-how.
-However, to fast-track your local SEO efforts, turning to a top digital marketing agency like Hibu could be a better use of your time and produce a far higher return on investment.
+However, having a top digital marketing agency like Hibu build a fully optimized smart site for your business could be a better use of your time and produce a higher (and faster) return on investment.

 4. Local Content Marketing